 Snowy is one of the more demanding hikes in Hamilton County and is also one of the 100 highest highest peaks in the Adirondacks.
-Its steep trail and rugged terrain you will earn every bit of this mountain's elevation.
+Its steep trail and rugged terrain will make you earn every bit of this mountain's elevation.
 At 3,899 feet in elevation, Snowy Mountain is just shy of being an Adirondack High Peak.
-Though tough, it is a very popular destination for those visiting Hamilton County.
+Though tough, it is a very popular destination.

 How to get there

-From the intersection of Route 28 and Route 30 in Indian Lake follow Route 30 toward Speculator.
-Continue for just over 7-miles to the trailhead on the right, parking is on the left and the trailhead is on the opposite side of the road.
+From the intersection of Route 28 and Route 30 in Indian Lake, follow Route 30 toward Speculator.
+Continue for just over 7 miles to the trailhead on the right; parking is on the left and the trailhead is on the opposite side of the road.

-This is a great snowshoe if you are looking for a challenge.
-By no means would this be considered a beginning snowshoe destination.
+This is a great snowshoe if you are looking for a challenge, but is not recommended for beginners.
 While packed out regularly and rather quickly after a good snowstorm, the steep terrain still makes this a tough winter ascent.
 Additional traction devices should be carried for the steeper sections.

-The trail section is not recommended for cross-country skiing.
+Due to terrain, the trail is not recommended for cross-country skiing.